Australian man killed by kangaroo in rare fatal attack

 “The kangaroo was posing an ongoing threat to emergency responders,” the statement said.

 The man died at the scene.
-Police are preparing a report for a coroner who will record an official cause to death.
+Police are preparing a report for a coroner who will record an official cause of death.

 Police believe the victim had been keeping the wild kangaroo as a pet.